Abertay Historical Society: Publications

 avoid undue parochialism and seeks to set its studies against the wide backcloth of general historical development'.
 As of December 2015 the Society has published a further 55 books relating to the history of Tayside and Fife.
 Members of the Society are sent a free copy of each new publication, while other copies are made available for sale either from the Society or via booksellers.
 The publications have covered a wide number of topics and have varied in style.
 While most are monographs some titles have been collections of essays written by various authors.
-An example of the latter is the 2011 publication Ten Taysiders which featured biographical essays on ten historic figures from Dundee, Pethshire and Angus, such as Mary Ann Baxter, A.K.
+An example of the latter is the 2011 publication Ten Taysiders which featured biographical essays on ten historic figures from Dundee, Perthshire and Angus, such as Mary Ann Baxter, A.K.
 Bell and William Sharpey and which was written by various authors including Steve Connelly, Fiona Scharlau, Charles Waterston, Graham Lowe, John MacEwen, John Kerr, William Kenefick and Kenneth Baxter.

 The following books have been published by the AHS: